slime-systems/slime-document--support/docs/api.md

 ### Trading Document: Stream Generated

-This API enables you to stream document information as soon as it is generated.
+This API enables the streaming of document information upon generation.
-You can initiate the streaming process by [polling](https://en.wikipedia.org/wiki/Polling_(computer_science)) for updates;
+To initiate the streaming process, [polling for updates](https://en.wikipedia.org/wiki/Polling_(computer_science)).
-the API offers fault tolerance through indefinite stream replayability.
+The API offers fault tolerance through indefinite stream replayability.

 Example use cases:

 * Sending the generated PDF to your customer via email.
-* Send push notifications to your app so your customer knows the document is ready to be downloaded.
+* Sending push notifications to your app to alert your customer when the document is ready for download.

 API Subject: `trading-document/stream-generated`
 <details>